mnemnion/orb/doc/md/skein/skein.md

 - woven:  The artifacts produced by weaving the source\.

-  - md:  The Markdown weave of the source document\.

-  - \#Todo:

-    - html:  An HTML weave of the source document\.

-    - pdf:  Just kidding\!
-Unless\.\.\.

-    - latex:  Same, basically

-    - pandoc:  I mean, maybe?

 - bytecode:  Perhaps a misnomer; this is best defined as artifacts produced by